How To Upgrade To JetBlue Mint (Business Class)

 You can use JetBlue Mosaic Mint upgrade certificates

-Mosaic is the elite tier in the JetBlue TrueBlue loyalty program.
+Mosaic is the elite status in the JetBlue TrueBlue loyalty program.
 Mosaic status is earned based on how many “tiles” you rack up, and then there are four tiers of Mosaic status.
 The two highest tiers come with some Mint upgrade certificates:

 • JetBlue Mosaic members who rack up 150 tiles annually receive four Mint upgrade certificates